ollietb/OhGoogleMapFormTypeBundle/README.md

     # your config.yml
     twig:
-        form:
-            resources:
+        form_themes:
             # This uses the default - you can put your own one here
             - 'OhGoogleMapFormTypeBundle:Form:fields.html.twig'

 If you are intending to override some of the elements in the template then you can do so by extending the default `google_maps.html.twig`.
 This example adds a callback to the javascript when a new map position is selected.